SumeghaGodara/snakemake/index.md

 # Working on Cloud

-> Support for '--use-singularity' (shub://) & (docker://) containers
+> Note: Supports '--use-singularity' Singularity / docker containers

-- To run snakemake jobs via [Singularity]() / [Docker]() containers in the cloud, we recommend [**Atmosphere**](https://www.cyverse.org/atmosphere), CyVerse's cloud-computing platform which provides easy-to-use web-access to cloud resources and is designed to accommodate computationally and data-intensive tasks.
+- To run snakemake jobs via [Singularity](https://singularity-hub.org/) / [Docker](https://hub.docker.com/) containers in the cloud, we recommend [**Atmosphere**](https://www.cyverse.org/atmosphere), CyVerse's cloud-computing platform which provides easy-to-use web-access to cloud resources and is designed to accommodate computationally and data-intensive tasks.

 > [**1.
 Register for a free account on CyVerse**](https://user.cyverse.org/register)